 Without a strong data management strategy and framework, it’s easy to lose sight of how data is being used and shared, particularly internally.
 When teams do not know where or how to find data, they are more likely to create data copies that elude governance teams.
 In turn, this introduces risk of inadequate data access control policies and unauthorized access.

 Weak data management processes prevent data engineering and operations teams from applying effective data access controls and limit the ability to oversee data sharing and use throughout an organization.
-Modern data management strategies and frameworks should prioritize data governance as a critical factor in utilizing data to its fullest potential while maintaining its privacy and security.
+Modern data management strategies and frameworks should prioritize cloud data access control as a critical factor in utilizing data to its fullest potential while maintaining its privacy and security.

 2. Perceived Regulatory Prohibitions